You should see your doctor if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of cancer.

 What happens at your GP appointment

 Depending on your symptoms your GP might do a general examination.
 They will feel for any areas that might be swollen or might not feel normal.
 And if you have any pain they will feel those areas.
-It might feel tender, or it might be possible to feel a lump.

 They also listen to your chest to find out if it sounds normal.
 For example they can listen for signs of fluid collecting.